CMSgov/bluebutton-site-static/_pages/production-access-user-guide.md

 - Production access request and demo
 ---
 ## Introduction
 We're pleased that you're considering applying for production access to the CMS Blue Button 2.0 API.
-Our production access process and Terms of Service are designed to ensure that Medicare enrollees and their data are kept secure, and that enrollees are given the information to make informed decisions when sharing their healthcare data with third-party applications.
+Our production access process and [Terms of Service](/terms/){:target="_blank"} are designed to ensure that Medicare enrollees and their data are kept secure, and that enrollees are given the information to make informed decisions when sharing their healthcare data with third-party applications.

 This guide includes: